The 3 & 4 Years Program

 Perception & Sensory Development / Imagine & Create: The French preschool teaches the child’s first artistic awareness.
 Visual, tactile, auditory and vocal skills development enhance the sensory capabilities of the child.
 They develop their imagination and enrich their knowledge and skills of expression while this sensory education helps them develop their attention and concentration skills and capabilities.
 This time is to help the child familiarize himself, by listening and observing, with the forms of the most varied artistic expression.
 Children also experience emotions and acquire their first marks in the world of creation.

-1:30 p.m. – 2:00 p.m.: Recess: After all our work, it’s time for another session of outdoor play before another restroom break, hand washing and personal hygiene.
+1:15 p.m. – 1:30 p.m.: Restroom Pause After all our work, it’s time for another session of outdoor play before another restroom break, hand washing and personal hygiene.

-2:00 p.m. – 3:30 p.m.: Restroom Pause & Nap Time.
+1:30 p.m. – 2:45 p.m.: Nap Time.
 Phew!
 Now that the kids have had a full day of fun activities, it’s time to rest.
-Children will wake progressively to Montessori hands-on activities, step-by step drawings and written activities.
+Children may wake up (when applicable), progressively to Montessori hands-on activities, step-by step drawings and written activities.

 3:50 p.m. – 4:00 p.m.
 Dismissal.